WKNR: Shift to big band format

 WRMR's MOR format boasted an airstaff of multiple Cleveland broadcast veterans at launch.
-In addition to programming duties, Ray Marshall hosted afternoons and was joined by Ted Alexander of WBBG and Johnny Douglas of WHK, while WLTF program director Dave Popovich became operations manager for both stations.
+In addition to programming duties, Ray Marshall hosted afternoons and was joined by Ted Alexander of WBBG and John E. Douglas of WHK, while WLTF program director Dave Popovich became operations manager for both stations.
 Transtar Radio Networks's "Formula 41" satellite service aired in the evenings and overnights.
-WRMR's older-sounding format was aimed at the 40–49 age group as a counterpart to WLTF's "lite rock" format, targeting listeners who didn't want to hear a traditional easy-listening station.
+WRMR's older-sounding format was aimed at the 40–49 age group as a counterpart to WLTF's "lite rock" format, targeting listeners who did not want to hear a traditional easy-listening station.
 A second-story addition was built at WLTF's downtown studios.
 Ratings for WRMR during this period were low, typically attributed to the station's 5000 watt signal, seen as weak by comparison to other stations but WWWE saw an immediate surge in listenership after adopting the former WJW format.
 An AM stereo converter was installed on the WRMR transmitter upon the station's debut, with Booth executive Gordon Stenback having been a major proponent of the technology.
 WRMR became the second AM station in Cleveland to broadcast in stereo after WGAR, and was also joined by WAKR in Akron.